Transport in Sydney in the 2010s: New and upgraded wharves

 A new Barangaroo ferry wharf was built to act as a hub for ferry access from the western side of the Sydney central business district.
 The Barangaroo area, which had been a working port for years, had been a long-proposed site for urban renewal.
 Major construction of the redevelopment at Barangaroo began in 2011.
 In May 2013, the government outlined plans to build a new ferry terminal at Barangaroo to replace the nearby Darling Harbour wharf.
 As well as allowing for additional services on the F3 Paramatta River route, the increased capacity will allow additional routes to use the new wharves.
 It was proposed that all Sydney Ferries routes that used the Darling Harbour wharf would be rerouted to Barangaroo, with Darling Harbour to be decommissioned and handed back to private operation.
 The wharf opened in late June 2017.
 It offers a transport interchange with Wynyard railway station via Wynyard Walk, an underground pedestrian tunnel built to improve connections between the railway station and Barangaroo.

 Many other wharves served by Sydney Ferries have been rebuilt during the decade.
-The new wharves utilise a largely shared design.
+The new wharves use a largely shared design.